-How do I check a detainee's immigration case status?
+How do I check a detained person's immigration case status?

 The easiest way to check the status of a case in immigration court is to call their automated number: 1-800-898-7180.
-You will need the detainee's full 9-digit A number.
+You will need the detained person's full 9-digit A number.
 If the A number only has 8 digits, enter a "0" at the beginning of the number.